Get insider access

 0.28 dB

-The Jabra Elite 3's frequency response consistency is excellent.
-Although there's some deviation in treble delivery present, as long as you form an airtight seal, you should be able to get consistent bass and treble delivery each time you use them.
+They have excellent frequency response consistency.
+Although there's some deviation in treble delivery present, as long as you form an airtight seal, you'll get consistent bass and treble delivery each time you use them.

 Sound